11 NCERT CBSE Political Science 2 Freedom

 Answer

-Banning is an easy short-term solution but is very harmful for the long-term prospects of freedom because once one begins to ban, one develops a habit of banning.
+Banning is harmful for the long-term prospects of freedom in a society because once one begins to ban, one develops a habit of banning, which can erode freedom itself.

 Explanation